Last Updated February 3, 2022

 While getting a work permit in the BVI can be a rather bureaucratic process, obtaining a residence visa as a self-sufficient person is quite easy and can be obtained in less than a month in most cases.

 You simply need to provide bank statements showing that you can afford to live there and pay a $1,000 surety bond.

 The Sultan of Brunei has so much money that he doesn’t really need investors to immigrate to his sultanate.

-However, with a large enough investment, you can obtain residence or permanent resident status in his tiny country nestled in the Borneo part of Malaysia — though I wouldn’t recommend it.
+However, with a large enough investment, you can obtain residence or permanent resident status in this tiny country nestled in the Borneo part of Malaysia — though we wouldn’t recommend it.